-- Improper venting may result in property damage and/or the release of flue gases, which contain deadly carbon monoxide (CO), into the home, resulting in severe personal injury or death. - Inspect existing chimney before installing boiler.
+- Improper venting may result in property damage and/or the release of flue gases, which contain deadly carbon monoxide (CO), into the home, which can cause severe personal injury or death. - Inspect existing chimney before installing boiler.
 Failure to clean or replace damaged pipe or tile lining will cause property damage, severe personal injury or death.